Commissioning Engineer Jobs in USA with Visa Sponsorship

 Do commissioning engineers get approved for H-1B visas frequently?

-Yes, commissioning engineering has strong H-1B approval rates because it requires specialized technical knowledge and engineering education.
+Yes, commissioning engineering has strong H-1B visa approval rates because it requires specialized technical knowledge and engineering education.
 USCIS recognizes the role as a specialty occupation, especially when tied to complex industrial systems, power generation, or large infrastructure projects requiring professional engineering oversight.

 Can I get sponsored without prior U.S. commissioning experience?